aimeos/aimeos-laravel/README.md

 The Aimeos Laravel online shop package is a composer based library.
-It can be installed easiest by using [Composer 2.1+](https://getcomposer.org) in the root directory of your exisisting Laravel application:
+It can be installed easiest by using [Composer 2.1+](https://getcomposer.org) in the root directory of your existing Laravel application:

 ```
 wget https://getcomposer.org/download/latest-stable/composer.phar -O composer